Xingtao/FFdynamic/README.md

 -----------
 ## An application *Interactive Live*

-**Interactive Live** (Ial for short) is an application based on FFdynamic.
+**Interactive Live** (ial for short) is an application based on FFdynamic.
-Ial does multiple video and audio mixing, then streams it out.
-It could be run in phones or cloud servers.
+Ial does multiple video and audio input mixing, then streams it out.
+It could be run on phones or cloud servers.
-Here is an image got from an mobile app show its using scenario.
-Two streams are decoded, then mixed together and broadcast to audiences as one stream.

-**Interactive Live** gives flexiable control over the mixing process (dynamical layout change, backgroup change, mute/unmute, etc..), shown in the Following gifs:
+**Interactive Live** gives flexiable control over the mixing process (dynamical layout change, backgroup picture change, mute/unmute, etc..), shown in the Following gifs:

-#### *Layout auto change or set to certain pattern during mixing broadcast by request*
-This picture shows auto layout change when a new stream joined in (from 2 cells to 3 cells); then manually set the layout to 4 and 9 cells.
-Changes are quite smooth, without any frozen or stuck.

 ![Layout auto change or set as request](asset/layoutChange.gif)
+#### *Layout auto change or set to certain pattern during mixing by request*
+This picture shows, 1. auto layout change when a new stream joining in (from 2 cells to 3 cells); 2. layout changes to 4 and 9 cells by http requeset.
+Changes are quite smooth, without any frozen or stuck, due to audio/video sync message communication mechnism.

-#### For more details, please refer to [the application](apps/interactiveLive/README.md)
+#### For more details(capacities, http apis, etc..), please refer to [the application](apps/interactiveLive/README.md)

 -----------
 ## *Dynamic Detect* example

-This little project is a playgroud one can change object detector types at run time while reading video streams.
+**Dynamic Detect** is a playgroud one can change object detector types at run time while reading online video streams or local files.
 Those detectors are loaded via OpenCV api.
 Models of *darknet* yolo3, *caffe* vgg-ssd, and *tensorflow* mobilenet-ssd (all in coco dataset) are tested.
 Here is an output stream gif, which run 2 detecors in parallle, draw boxes and texts when they locate interested objects.

 ![draw_detection](asset/dynaDetect.gif)